Baby On Board!!!

 Sir Baby.

-He has remained gentle and sweet and so very dear, even when he was in with the heifers and everyone said he would turn mean for a spell, he never did.
+He has remained gentle and sweet and so very dear, even when he was in with the heifers and everyone said he would turn mean for a spell.
 He always came to me when I would visit him, and lean against me ever so gently as I leaned against him.

 He’s huge.
 He’s huge for a yearling and he still has a year or two of growing yet to do.
-His hooves are heavy and strong and jet black; his shoulders are massive, rippling with muscle; his legs are solid and stocky; his hair is thick and curly…. he belongs on the cover of a romance novel.
+His hooves are heavy and jet black, his shoulders are massive, his hair is thick and curly…. he belongs on the cover of a romance novel.

 I get so filled with pride when I look at him, at how he’s grown into such a perfect expression of what he’s meant to be.